Topic: An In-Depth Introduction to Using R for High Performance Computing

 Participants: The tutorial was ideally suited for those already working with R, as well as service providers serving R customers.
 The content was appropriate for any students, researchers, or staff working with R and interested in performance.

 The tutorial was live streamed and also had space for local participants.
-A live chat took place via Twitter with the hashtag #learnR.
 Presentation videos were archived and are available for online viewing at the link below.